Hornsby Shire Council Local Planning Panel

-Meetings are generally held on the fourth Wednesday of the month.
+Public meetings are generally held on the last Wednesday of the month for Contentious Development that is subject of 10 or more unique submissions by way of objection.
+All other applications determined by the Panel will not be determined at a public meeting.
 Meetings dates and times may change due to public holidays and depending on the number of items to be considered.

 The agenda will be made available 7 days prior to the meeting.
 On-site inspections may be carried out on the day of the Panel meeting so Panel members can acquaint themselves with the site and relevant issues.
 Inspections are not open to the general public.
 Council staff will be available to the Panel during inspections and meetings to answer questions and clarify issues.

-Members of the public wishing to address the Panel regarding an agenda item must register by 12 noon on the day prior to the Panel meeting (excluding weekends and public holidays).
-To register contact Council’s Administration Support Officer by phone on 02 9847 6788 or email firstname.lastname@example.org
+Members of the public wishing to address the Panel at a Public Meeting regarding an agenda item must register by 12 noon on the day prior to the Panel meeting (excluding weekends and public holidays).
+To register contact Council’s Administration Support Officer by phone on 02 9847 6579 or email firstname.lastname@example.org.

 Registered speakers must have already lodged a written submission on the Development Application (DA) they wish to address or must provide a brief written summary no greater than one A4 page, outlining the issues they wish to raise to the Panel Coordinator by 12 noon on the day prior to the meeting (excluding weekends and public holidays).